 When summer hits, I rush to my rolling pin in delight.
 “It’s time for fruit pie!
 It’s time for fruit pie!”
 I don’t say to myself.
 But you know.
 I’m really excited.
-One of the first pies I make of the season is apple pie.
-This you already know.
+The first pie I make every season is apple pie.
 Runner up is cherry.
 Cherry pie always makes an appearance on my table in July.
 There’s no denying the indulgence of this brightly-hued delicacy.
 In fact, it’s one of summer’s finest rewards.

 Cherries are in their peak season right now and rather than eating them by the fistful as per the usual, try today’s recipe.

 For a complete pie dough guide, check out my favorite pie crust.
 This page has all the information and tips you need to become a PRO at pie crust this summer.

 Thanks to the short ingredient list, this homemade cherry pie filling is a cinch to prepare.

 Start with cherries.
 You can use sweet or sour cherries, just adjust the sugar in the filling as needed.
 I always use sweet cherries and around 2/3 cup of sugar.
 This makes the filling just sweet enough; a squeeze of fresh lemon juice balances things out and adds flavorful depth.